 Myelin proteolipid protein (PLP1) corresponds to the majority of myelin proteins in the CNS, providing support to axons and modulating the axonal growth (1).
 DM20 is the result of the alternative splicing of the plp1 gene, which is linked to oligodendrocyte differentiation and survival.
-The imbalance of PLP1/DM20, is linked to Pelizaeus-Merzbacher disese (2,3), including mitochonmdrial damage (4).
-In addition, PLP1, but not DM20, can enter the mitochondria and participate in the metabolism of cells (5, 6).
+The imbalance of PLP1/DM20 is linked to Pelizaeus-Merzbacher disease (2,3), including mitochondrial damage (4).
+In addition, PLP1, but not DM20, can enter the mitochondria and participate in the metabolism of cells (5).

 Explore pathways + proteins related to this product.